Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/NoiseModelling/PlotDirectivity.rst

 ..
 DO NOT UPDATE THIS FILE!!
 ..
-This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java
+This document has been automatically generated with noisemodelling-scripts/src/main/java/org/noise_planet/noisemodelling/webserver/script/GenerateFunctionsDocs.java

 PlotDirectivity
 ===============

-Plot the directivity graph of the specified DIR_ID
+Plots the directivity graph of the specified DIR_ID

 Overview
 --------

-➡️ Plot the directivity graph of the specified "DIR_ID"
+➡️ Plots the directivity graph of the specified "DIR_ID"

 Arguments
 ---------